exasol/release-droid/doc/design.md

 #### Upload GitHub Release Assets
 `dsn~upload-github-release-assets~1`

-RR uploads and attaches GitHub Release Assets to the new release.
+RD uploads and attaches GitHub Release Assets to the new release.

 Covers: